How Texting College Students Improves Their Academic Journey

 1. Be consistent across your school's departments.

-Consider the number of offices that serves your students each semester.
-These might include financial aid offices, advising or counseling offices, or athletics departments.
-In short, there is a wide variety of offices that assist students on your school's campus.
+Consider the number of offices that serves your students each semester - to name a few: financial aid, advising, parking or athletics departments.
+A wide variety of offices assist students across campus all with good intentions.

 2. Be consistent throughout the student's academic journey.

-Students may be with your school for many years and phases of their educational journey.
-They may be with you from the admissions period through undergraduate programs into alumni status – and perhaps for a return for graduate school.
+Students may be with your school for many years and phases of their educational journey - from the admissions period through undergraduate programs into alumni status – and perhaps for a return for graduate school.

 Of course, there are points across the student journey that are stressful.
 Some of these include applying to scholarships or signing up for housing.
-Thus, texting college students signals that they are being cared for and there is help available for them.
-For instance, there are many ways that a student will interact with your school where personalized and responsive support will show your commitment to their ongoing success.
+Thus, texting college students signals that they are being cared for and there is help available for them is reassuring.
+There are many ways that a student will interact with your school where personalized and responsive support will show your commitment to their ongoing success.

 3. Be consistent among different modes of instruction.

 In the COVID era, many students find themselves taking classes in different modes.
 Some are hybrid, some are online, and some are in person.
-With that said, a well-placed poster is no longer sufficient for updating students on important information, as some groups of students aren't even on campus.
+Others may find themselves with a unique combination.
+Knowing that, a well-placed poster is no longer sufficient for updating students on important information, as some groups of students aren't even on campus.

 Texting college students allows administrators to ensure consistent support options, regardless of how a student is completing their coursework.